LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/resources/modulo/README.md

 `15 % 3 = 0`

 The modulo is used a lot in computer science, but here's a simple example.
-In [divisibleby7.c](./divisibleby7.html), there's a simple program that says if a number, given by the user, is divisible by 7, like so:
+In [divisibleby7.c](./divisibleby7.html), there's a simple program that reports whether a number given by the user is divisible by 7, like so:

 ```nohighlight
 $ ./divisibleby7